-Mario Cooper, who played an important link between grassroots AIDS activists and the political establishment in the epidemic’s early decades, died May 29, 2015.
+Mario Cooper, who was an important link between grassroots AIDS activists and the political establishment in the epidemic’s early decades, died May 29, 2015.
 He was 61.

 In a recent POZ blog post, Sero Project executive director Sean Strub recalls his friendship with the late activist and recounts Cooper’s contributions to the fight against HIV/AIDS.
 “Some of us had to learn our activist skills over time, but for Mario it was in his genes,” writes Strub, pointing out Cooper’s ties with African-American leadership and the gay rights movement.